jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetGrouping.md

     By default, the tabs take up the minimum amount of space necessary.
     Set this to True, to have the tabs fill the entire row.
 ![TabbedFrame](img/layouts/2_tabbedFrame.png)

 * `.setTabbedFrameSelectedTab(title, tab)`
     Select the specified tab in the TabbedFrame.

 * `.setTabbedFrameDisabledTab(title, tab, disabled=True)`
     Disable the specified tab in the TabbedFrame.
     Set disabled to False to re-enable it.
     This will also change the displayed tab, if the disaplyed tab is being disabled.

+* `.setTabbedFrameDisabledAllTabs(title, disabled=True)`
+    Will disable all tabs for the named TabFrame.
+    Or, enable them if disabled is set to False.

 ####Changing Colours
 TabbedFrames have a set of colours that can be changed: